hanrea/UserGuideForMAC/widget/general_property/en.md

 ### Name

-Sets the widget's name, so the widget can be obtained through the named values in CocoStudio.
+Sets the widget's name, so the widget can be obtained through the named values in Cocos Studio.

 ### Interactive